 Expressive Language is what we do when we share our ideas through speaking.
-As we get older, we use more complex sentences and vocabulary especially when writing.

 Children with good expressive language skills: